alvinkenyagah/CodeWeekChallenge1/README.md

 ## Description

-  The live link to the landing page:
+  The live link to the project:
 ## Setup/Installation Requirements
 * An internet connection.
 * Browser.